Welcome to the Veterinary Medical Library!

 Your red ISUCard is your library card.
 You need it to take books/journals out of the library and to use "Reserve at Desk" books both in and outside of the library.
 Books that are not on Reserve are checked out on "extended loan"; you may keep them until the end of the academic school year.
 If a book is checked out on "extended loan", you may "recall" a book.
 Use the "request item" feature in Quick Search.

 Professors often place materials on Reserve for their courses.
 Reserve books are kept on the "Reserve at Desk" shelves at the service desk.
-Class notes and other uncatalogued items are also held at the service desk.
-Ask staff if you need assistance.
-Note: Reserve books can be checked out for 2 hours.
-Click on the "VM1: Books on Reserve: Fall" tab at the top of this guide for the list of books that are on reserve for the fall semester.
+Ask staff if you wish to check out a book held on Reserve.
+Note: Reserve books can be checked out for 3 hours.
+Click on the tabs at the top of this guide for the list of books that are on reserve for the fall semester.

 There are a large number of journals available online.
 The best databases for topics related to veterinary medicine are CAB Abstracts and PubMed.